Letting go

 decathecting

-Starting over is not a clean page.
-It is the same page, with wider margins.
+Starting over is not a blank page.
+It is the same life, with wider margins.

 on starting over